-If you see foxes in the Wolli or Bardwell valleys or other nearby areas let us know by email at firstname.lastname@example.org and use the attached sightings table as a guide to the information that would be helpful.
+If you see foxes in the Wolli or Bardwell valleys or other nearby areas let us know by email at firstname.lastname@example.org and use the attached Fox Sightings list as a guide to the information that would be helpful.

 To learn more download the regional brochure about foxes (4MB).

 About the European Red Fox